Builder-s-League/BuildersLeague-Edition1/README.md

 # Documentation
 ## Scope
+The CBH app is a multi-user platform designed for learning management and collaboration.
+It supports three user roles with distinct functionalities:

+CBH (Service Provider):
+- Manages organizations and users, including HR administrators and employees.
+- Creates, updates, and deletes (CUD) course content.
+- Schedules content delivery and manages user-generated content (e.g., public notes and external content links).
+- Collects and reviews user feedback.
+- Designs and sends out surveys to employees.

+HR (Client Organizations):
+- Manages employees (users) within their organization.
+- Oversees user-generated content, including public notes and external content links.

+Users (Employees of the Client Organization):
+- Access course content through the Learning Management System (LMS).
+- Create private or public notes linked to specific content.\
+- Share external articles on a shared feed.
+- Engage with the community feed to view others' public notes and shared content.
+- Provide feedback through a dedicated feedback button or respond to surveys sent by CBH.

 To have a detailed understanding of the project, we have Breadboard and Fat Markers Sketches:

 Breadboard: https://excalidraw.com/#room=89227fcc04f45ba6a0fc,-acIFbbAaHe94JsrGv85EQ